Nutterules/ZettelKasten/Statistics definitions.md

 	- not as accurate
 	- sample might not account properly from sub populations due to size of sample not being large enough

-- 5 different types of sample
+- Sample types:
+	- Random:
+		- simple random:
+		- systematic random
+		- stratified random
 		-

 2 different types of variables
 - 2 subsections